Who We Are

 The Border Consortium (TBC) has been working with refugees who fled conflict in Burma/Myanmar since 1984.

-For three decades, it has been the main provider of food, shelter and other forms of support to the refugees in camps in western Thailand.
+For more than three decades, TBC has been the main provider of food, shelter and other forms of support to the refugees in camps in western Thailand.

-Over the years the TBC organisation has changed and evolved.
-Today its members comprise nine international non-governmental organisations (INGOs) from nine countries.
+Over the years the organisation has changed and evolved.
+Today the consortium’s members consist of nine international non-governmental organisations (INGOs) from nine countries.
 They are:

 Church World Service, USA

 Inter Pares, Canada

 International Rescue Committee, USA